icemagno/cesium-providers/buildingsprovider/README.md

 viewer.imageryLayers.addImageryProvider( buildingsProvider );
 ```

-You can check the expected format in the attached json file.
+You can check the expected format in the attached json file but it is basicaly a OSM data with the polygon Geometry and the height attribute.
+You can send other attributes if you want but you MUST send height (as string or real)